Support PDF,DOC,DOCX,TXT,XLS,WPD,HTM,HTML fils up to 5MB

 If I had not been in the career business a decade and developed LawCrossing myself I would not be able to make such a claim.
 On the surface this claim may sound hard to believe; however, I think it should be stronger.
 I think it should say you will get many, many more offers ... many, many more interviews.
 This is just how it works when you apply to jobs that employers have under advertised.

 LawCrossing works in good economies and it works in bad economies.
 When you use LawCrossing you are applying to employers that want you and have not received a lot of other applications.

 Because LawCrossing is exclusive and is not a public website, the legal jobs on the site are also not seen by anyone except our members.
 Furthermore, LawCrossing also charges a fee which keeps 99% of the people who would normally compete for the jobs on our site off the site.
 This results in you being one of the only applicants for these legal jobs.

-I encourage you to try LawCrossing.com free for three days.
+I encourage you to try LawCrossing.com free for seven days.